SpiritSocks/Simple-Number-Guessing-Game/README.md

 ---

 ## Features
-- Random number generation between 1 and 100.
+- Random number generation between a minNum and maxNum.
 - Real-time feedback (too high, too low, or correct).
 - Tracks the number of attempts.
 - Simple and intuitive interface.